-Grouse Ridge Trail is a 10.6 mile moderately trafficked out and back trail located near Soda Springs, CA that features a lake and is rated as moderate.
+Grouse Ridge Trail is a 10.6 mile moderately trafficked out and back trail located near Soda Springs, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 Directions from Nevada City: Travel east of Hwy. #20 for 19 miles and turn left onto Bowman Lake Road, which is four miles west of I-80 off State Hwy. #20.
 Travel north to the Graniteville Road, County Road #843, and bearing right.
 You will be following the road along Bowman Lake.
 After traveling 3.3 miles, turn right on Faucherie Lake Road and go 1.3 miles to the trailhead.
 The road is not recommended for low clearance vehicles.

 Once you get past the 5 miles of rocky dirt road you will find that this area was worth the drive.
 Hiked the glacier ridge trail, to the round hill trail making Island Lake our final destination with stops at Milk, Round and Long lakes along the way.
 Mid-week hike meant we didn't encounter to many others on the trail.